meixinjiang/File-System/README.md

 Pathnames are in the format /dir1/dir2/file3 and "/" represents the root.

-Using the terminal in the Linux OS, enter the following command after navigating to the folder containing this repository:
+Using the Terminal in the Linux OS, enter the following command after navigating to the folder containing this repository:

     python3 TinyDOS.py